will7770/online-shop/README.md

-Create 2 files named `.env.docker` and `.env` by using `.env.example` as the template Use `.env` for your local development needs and `.env.docker` for production
+Create 2 files named `.env.docker` and `.env` by using `.env.example` as the template

+Use `.env` for your local development needs and `.env.docker` for production

+You can also change `gunicorn.conf.py`, to be fitting for your needs

 If you want to send real emails, go to `online_shop/settings.py` and change EMAIL_BACKEND